asticode/go-astitello/README.md

 Unfortunately they seem to rely on reverse-engineering the official app which is undocumented.

 If you'd rather use a library that is based on an official documentation, you've come to the right place!

+# Known problems with the SDK

+- sometimes a cmd doesn't get any response back from the SDK.
+In that case the cmd will idle until its timeout is reached